DTJF/libpruio/src/doc/_6_messages.md

-\Item{frequency not supported} The specified frequency for speed measurement is out of the supported range -> Specify a frequency in the range of 12 to 50e6 Hz, see \ref SubSecQep for details.
+\Item{frequency not supported} The specified frequency for speed measurement is out of the supported range -> Specify a frequency in the range of 12 to 50e6 Hz, see \ref sSecQep for details.

 \note When the pin (CPU ball) is not in the matching mode, libpruio
       tries to configure it.
-In that case you also may get error messages as described in \ref SubSecPruIoSetPin.
+In that case you also may get error messages as described in \ref sSecPruIoSetPin.

-## Value {#SubSecErrQepValue}
+## Value {#sSecErrQepValue}

-\Item{pin has no QEP capability} The specified ball number is not connected to a PWMSS-QEP module -> Make sure to specify a correct pin, see \ref SubSecQep for details.
+\Item{pin has no QEP capability} The specified ball number is not connected to a PWMSS-QEP module -> Make sure to specify a correct pin, see \ref sSecQep for details.

 \Item{IO/RB mode not running} Fetching a value is required, but the PRU software isn't running. -> Call function PruIo::config(), first.